mkralik42/darkly/brute_force_signin/Ressources/README.md

         - Notify users and block accounts after a certain number of unsuccessful attempts.

     4. Require Multi-Factor Authentication (MFA):
-        - Enforce the use of two-factor authentication (2FA).
-        - 2FA adds an extra layer of security by requiring users to provide two different authentication factors.
+        Enforce the use of two-factor authentication.
+2FA adds an extra layer of security by requiring users to provide two different authentication factors.

     5. Utilize CAPTCHA:
         Implement CAPTCHA to differentiate between human and automated login attempts.